Hassan Maatouk: International career

-2006–2011: Youth and early career
+2003–2011: Youth and early career

-Maatouk was called up for the Lebanon national under-23 team at the 2008 Olympics qualifiers in 2007.
+Having played for Lebanon's under-17 and under-19 teams, Maatouk was called up for the under-23 team at the 2008 Summer Olympics qualifiers in 2007.
 He scored one goal in five appearances in the second round, helping Lebanon finish second in their group and qualify to the third round.
 In the final qualification round, Maatouk scored one goal in six matches, finishing in last place in the group.

-His senior career had already begun on 26 January 2006, with a friendly match against Saudi Arabia, won by Lebanon 2–1.
+His senior career had already begun on 26 January 2006, aged 19, with a friendly match against Saudi Arabia, won by Lebanon 2–1.
 Between 2009 and 2010, Maatouk participated in the 2011 AFC Asian Cup qualifiers; he played five of Lebanon's six games.
 The team finished in last place.
 Maatouk's first goal came in 2011 at the 2014 FIFA World Cup qualifiers, during the first leg of the second round game against Bangladesh; he scored the opener in a match that finished 4–0.
 Lebanon progressed to the third round, played between 2011 and 2012, where they were drawn with South Korea, Kuwait, and the United Arab Emirates.
 Maatouk scored his first international brace against Kuwait on 11 October 2011, in a 2–2 draw.
 In an interview in 2020, Maatouk described his second goal of the match as the most beautiful goal he had scored in his career.

-2012–2015: Establishment
+2012–2016: Rise to prominence

-With three goals in five games in the third round, Maatouk helped Lebanon progress to the fourth (and final) round of the 2014 FIFA World Cup qualification for the first time in their history.
+With three goals in five games in the third round, Maatouk helped Lebanon progress to the fourth (and final) round of the 2014 World Cup qualification for the first time in their history.
 Lebanon were drawn in Group A with Iran, South Korea, Uzbekistan, and Qatar.
 Maatouk played all eight games between 2012 and 2013, scoring a goal against South Korea in a 1–1 draw.
 With five points in eight games, Lebanon finished last in the group, failing to reach the finals.

-Maatouk also participated in the 2015 AFC Asian Cup qualifiers between 2013 and 2014, playing all six group stage games.
+Maatouk also participated in the 2015 Asian Cup qualifiers between 2013 and 2014, playing all six group stage games.
 His three goals came against Thailand, including two in the final group stage match, on 5 March 2014, which ended with a 5–2 win for Lebanon.
 Lebanon finished in third place in their group, failing to qualify to the final tournament.

 On 8 September 2014, Maatouk played against the Brazilian Olympic team in an unofficial friendly that ended in a 2–2 draw.
 In the last minute of the first half, trailing by one goal, he set up Mohamad Ghaddar who scored the equalizer.
 In the 53rd minute, Maatouk scored a low-driven shot on a volley from a free kick taken by Abbas Ahmed Atwi to put his team in the lead.
 Ghaddar reciprocated the previous favour 28 minutes later, as he assisted Maatouk with a backheel pass.
 Maatouk scored after dribbling past the goalkeeper, but the goal was incorrectly ruled offside.